Constitution

 • Organize the Department's annual Alumni Mixer event.

-• Solicit and recruit members for the IAB.
+• Solicit and recruit members for the EAB.

-• Organize regular meetings with the member of the IAB.
+• Organize regular meetings with the members of the EAB.

-• Relay feedback from the IAB to the Department Affairs Committee.
+• Relay feedback from the EAB to the Department Affairs Committee.

-• Offer at least five presentations for the Department's Computer Science Seminar Series.
+• Organize and host the Department's Computer Science Seminar Series.

 • General outreach (e.g., K12)